Bernard-A/IoTRoam-Tutorial/Certificates-Tutorial.md

 ### Certificate generation at the NS

-The NS will act as ```Client``` when trying to authenitcate the AS and the NS will act as ```Server``` when the AS is trying to authenticate it.
+The NS will act as ```Client``` when trying to authenticate the AS and the NS will act as ```Server``` when the AS is trying to authenticate it.
 Both the communications for authentications are done by [API].
 Hence there are two certificates needed:

    1. When the NS acts as a Client and
    2. When the NS acts as the server